Peckmore/Journey/README.md

 This is expanded upon by Rachel Krause (from Jakob Nielsen's Nielsen Norman Group):

-> "To be easy to learn and use, systems should adhere to both internal and external consistency — they should use the same patterns everywhere inside the system and should also follow web-, platform-, and domain-specific conventions." [^consistency-and-standards]
+> "To be easy to learn and use, systems should adhere to both internal and external consistency â€” they should use the same patterns everywhere inside the system and should also follow web-, platform-, and domain-specific conventions." [^consistency-and-standards]

 We see that consistency is key to a positive user experience, and that it is important to follow both internal and external conventions.
 Within the scope of this project our main focus will be on internal consistency, as conceptually the completed tool would be used within a browser.